Gourang14/Disease_Prediction_from_Medical_Data/README.md

 # Model Evaluation
 The models are evaluated based on several metrics, including:

-Accuracy
+1.Accuracy
-Precision
+2.Precision
-Recall
+3.Recall
-F1 Score
+4.F1 Score
-Confusion Matrix
+5.Confusion Matrix
-ROC-AUC Score
+6.ROC-AUC Score
 A comprehensive evaluation function evaluate_model() prints these metrics for each model.

 # Hyperparameter Tuning